shieldfy/API-Security-Checklist/README.md

 ## See also:

 - [yosriady/api-development-tools](https://github.com/yosriady/api-development-tools) - A collection of useful resources for building RESTful HTTP+JSON APIs.
 - You don't need JWT, just use a randomly generated API key.
-If you need asymmetric encryption or tamper prevention [here are some alternatives to JWT](https://kevin.burke.dev/kevin/things-to-use-instead-of-jwt/)
+If you need asymmetric encryption or tamper prevention, [here are some alternatives to JWT](https://kevin.burke.dev/kevin/things-to-use-instead-of-jwt/).

 ---